 Lanikai beach just feels perfect – when you get there you’ll know what I mean.
 From the perfectly soft sand, cool water, and overall vibes, Lanikai beach is the perfect place to relax.
 You cannot miss it when visiting the east side of Oahu.
 Click here to see 7 Awesome Things To Do in Kailua Hawaii – with one of the best being Lanikai Beach!

 Viewing the west side of Oahu from Makua Cave is absolutely spectacular during sunset.
 You simply can’t miss this hike – It’s easily my favorite hike for sunset on this side.
-If you want more of a view of the entire west side, then we would recommend checking out the Maili Pillboxes.
-Click here for more hikes on Oahu.
+If you want more of a view of the entire west side, then we would recommend checking out the Maili Pillboxes, which is listed on our 15 best hikes on Oahu here.

 Located at Nanakuli Beach Park is the beautiful Mermaid Caves.
 There is something so special about this place that you can only understand when you get here.
 It can get dangerous at times due to swells that can fill up the cave.